jakeharding/repo-health/docs/Milestone3.md

 ## Development Environment
 Our development operating system is a Linux/Unix (Mac) environment and our database management system is MySQL.

 Our server is running on Python 3.5+ and is using the Django web framework and dev server.
-Python’s `virtualenv` is used to keep every developers python environment the same.

 Our front end is using the node package manager (npm) to manage and keep our dependencies in sync.

-Docker is used to create an instance of the system as fast as possible.
+Docker is used to create an instance of the system as fast as possible and isolate the installation from other parts of the infrastructure running the application.

 ## Posted Repository Issues
 - Jake - [GitHealth](https://github.com/Ashkeelun/GitHealth)